Embedding Network Autoregression for time series analysis and causal peer effect inference: Conclusion

 \section{Conclusion}

-ENAR can successfully address two major statistical problems.
-It directly embeds the multiplicative homophily latent effects (plus the additive effect for AMNAR) in the time series network auto-regression problem, tackling both the consistent estimation of causal peer effects and predictive performance enhancement.
-We proved that the estimators of AMNAR and ENAR have asymptotic normality in both long-term and finite time.
-Our numerical study also illustrated that the estimation accuracy of the key peer effect parameter and predictive performance of the ENAR model is comparable to or better than that of other considered competitors.
-Therefore, this work is an extension and improvement of currently available approaches for both causal effect estimation and prediction tasks.
+The ENAR and AMNAR models can successfully address two major statistical problems.
+It embeds the homophily latent effects in the network auto-regressive model, tackling both the consistent estimation of causal peer effects and time series predictive performance enhancement.
+We proved that the estimators of AMNAR and ENAR have asymptotic normality in both long-term and finite-time cases.
+Our numerical study also illustrated that the estimation accuracy of the key peer effect parameter and predictive performance of the ENAR and AMNAR models are comparable to or better than that of other considered competitors.
+Our theoretical results provide conclusive answers to several henceforth open questions, including how to model peer effects with latent variables in a growing $N$ and $K$ setup, what are the tradeoffs between measurement error and omitted variable bias, how to select the dimension of latent variables, and for the growing $T$ case of network time series autoregressive model, is it possible to consistently estimate model parameters when latent variables are included.
+Therefore, this work greatly enhances currently available approaches for both causal effect estimation and prediction tasks.

-However, many topics remain uncovered in this paper and are worth studying in the future.
-First, many low-rank space models like ENAR often face the challenge of consistently estimating the dimension of the latent space from the observed data.
-We selected the dimension $K$ corresponding to the values which minimized cross-validation error on the adjacency matrix.
-It is unclear whether one should utilize model selection techniques using the outcome model for estimating $K$ instead.
-Second, further theoretical analysis of the prediction error and hypothesis testing will be beneficial for inferential questions.
-Additionally, as many real-world data exhibit evolving network structures over time, extending the AMNAR or ENAR models beyond static networks and embedding latent variables beneath the regime of dynamic networks would also be very interesting.